sourcegraph/sourcegraph-public-snapshot/doc/dev/code_reviews.md

 ## What makes an effective Pull Request (PR)?

 An effective PR minimizes the amount of effort that is required for the reviewer to understand your change so that they can provide high quality feedback in a timely manner.
-[Futher reading](https://www.atlassian.com/blog/git/written-unwritten-guide-pull-requests).
+[Further reading](https://www.atlassian.com/blog/git/written-unwritten-guide-pull-requests).

 Do: